Engineer-Aman/Agricultural-crop-Prediction/README.md

 # Agricultural-crop-Prediction

-:wave: Hi in this data science project I am going to predict the 'Crop' based on soile proerties and climate.
+:wave: Hi in this data science project I am going to predict the 'Crop' based on soil proerties and climate.

 In below video you can check the workflow and overview of this project.:point_down: